 Whether painting at the easel, drawing on a computer screen or making 3D characters, Illustration majors learn to master the skills and techniques needed for effective visual storytelling.

 Students in a fall studio highlighting humans’ impact on the natural world get encouraging critique from returning alum and wildlife artist Walton Ford.

 Seven artists and designers will advance cross-cultural dialogue across Europe and Asia during the 2022–23 academic year.

 Four recent RISD graduates are included in the latest Forbes 30 Under 30 compilation.

 In mastering the ability to draw and paint powerful, meaningful images, students graduate ready to write and illustrate books, create surface designs for products, work in web or game design, become an animator or character designer and communicate concepts through one of many other creative paths open to Illustration majors.

 Working out of her studio in Brooklyn, NY, Julia Rothman combines disparate interests into a career of her own making.
-She freelances as an illustrator and pattern designer, creating products, designs and branding for clients ranging from Anthropologie to Crate & Barrel, The New York Times, Urban Outfitters and Victoria’s Secret.
-In addition, Rothman runs the design studio Also with two RISD friends, and based on her lifelong love of books, writes a book blog and has published three book projects of her own: Drawn In, The Exquisite Book and Farm Anatomy.→
+She freelances as an illustrator and pattern designer, creating products, designs and branding for clients ranging from Anthropologie to Crate & Barrel, The New York Times, Urban Outfitters and Victoria's Secret.
+In addition, Rothman runs the design studio Also with two RISD friends, and based on her lifelong love of books, writes a book blog and has published a growing number of books of her own, including Drawn In, The Exquisite Book, Farm Anatomy, Hello NY and Nature Anatomy.